esphome/esphome-docs/components/climate/thermostat.rst

 Presets
 *******

 Presets allow you to preconfigure different modes for your thermostat.
-These will show up in the HomeAssistant UI where they can change temperature set points, fan modes, fan swing modes, and operating modes all with one operation.
+These will show up in the Home Assistant UI where they can change temperature set points, fan modes, fan swing modes, and operating modes all with one operation.